New Alliance Helps Massachusetts Sierra Club Community Reduce Its Carbon Footprint and Stay Warm During the Winter

 About Next Step Living

 One of the fastest-growing companies in the country, Next Step Living™ is the leading provider of whole-home energy solutions.
 Headquartered in Boston’s Innovation District, Next Step Living makes it easy and affordable for people to live in homes with a low environmental impact.
 A one-stop service provider of informed advice, funding guidance and expert work, Next Step Living partners with more than 400 municipalities, civic organizations, leading corporations and utility companies to deliver energy-efficient and environmentally friendly solutions for better living.
-Since 2008, Next Step Living has helped New England homeowners achieve almost $20 million in energy savings, which is expected to grow to almost $100 million in the next five years.
+Since 2008, Next Step Living has helped New England homeowners achieve almost $20 million in energy savings, which is expected to grow to more than $100 million in the next five years.
 Next Step Living makes our world better.
 Please visit NextStepLiving.com for more information.

 About the Sierra Club